TongGeorgeWang/polyADPribose-Structural-Analysis/README.md

 The specific versions of each software that were used for analyses is included.
 Future versions will likely also work.

 **Instructions for use** <br />
 You need only install the above software and clone/download the folders in this repository.
-Separate, more detailed README files are provided in each folder where appropriate, wherein more detailed instructions are provided.
+Separate, more detailed README files are provided in each folder where appropriate, wherein more detailed instructions are provided. <br />
+For a computer with an i5 or later processor and 16gb or more of RAM, each script should take 30 minutes or less, with most processes being completed in under 2 minutes.
+Please consult VMD for an idea of how long MD simulations will take for a given computer setup. https://www.ks.uiuc.edu/Research/vmd/current/ug/node12.html

 **Demos** <br />
 Example input/output data featuring 15mer poly(ADP-ribose) in 100mM NaCl are included in each corresponding folder.
+Please contact the corresponding authors of the manuscript if the full dataset on all constructs examined is desired.

 **License** <br />
 This project is covered under the Apache 2.0 License.